anthemtotheego/CredBandit/README.md

 ## Caveats

 1. While I have tried to make this pretty stable, Although this method has become more stable with the download method, BOFs still carry the risk of causing a beacon to crash.
 Use at your own risk.
-2. Process dumps are large, though chunks will be sent at regular beacon intervals.
+2. Since the BOF is executed in process and takes over the beacon while running, sleep time is not relevant.
+Data will be continously sent while dump is exfiltrated.
 3. Lastly, I commented in the code places where you could make modifications if you wanted to do other stuff, for example, write to disk instead, add in different encoding/encryption, Comms, etc.

 ## Detection